 A light-footed dance, billowing curtains, arches and ribbons in a supernatural green colour.
 On occasion, the sky explodes into a kaleidoscope of green, white, pink and violet for a seemingly endless second.
 Down on the solid ground, we pinch ourselves and ask whether we did actually see what we just saw.
 Northern Norway is one of the best places in the world to watch the majestic Northern Lights.

 Northern Norway is among the areas of the globe that are under the Northern Lights oval, and consequently have the most Northern Lights.
-Northern Norway is also easy to travel to, has good infrastructure and the mildest climate in the Arctic.
+This northern region is also easy to travel to, has good infrastructure and the mildest climate in the Arctic.
 For the traveller, the Northern Lights can easily be combined with fun outdoor activities, a fascinating heritage and getting to know the locals.

 What are the Northern Lights?